- Campers will be checked for head lice upon arrival.

 - Where there is a rule it must be kept and respected always by all campers and faculty.

-No camper may enroll in any week of camp beyond 1 grade variance.
+- No camper may enroll in any week of camp beyond 1 grade variance.
+NO EXCEPTIONS!

 WHAT TO BRING TO CAMP

-All staff under 18 must also fill out this registration card for medical treatment.
+- All staff must also fill out this registration card for medical treatment.
 (There is no fee.)